cesca95/TeleoperatedGroundRobot/README.md

 Hands and fingers motions.

 ##### Internal working
-Images taken by two cameras are analyzed to reconsctruct a 3D representation of what the device sees.
+Images taken by two cameras are analyzed to reconstruct a 3D representation of what the device sees.
 Tracking algorithms interpret the 3D data and infer the pitch and the roll of occluded objects.
-Tresholds for commands are:
+Thresholds for commands are:
   * pitch
   -50 to -20 degrees
   * roll
   -100 to -50 and 80 to 130 degrees

 ##### Outputs
 Outputs are commands for robot.
-When gesture command will be in pitch treshold, value 0.5 (move forward) will be send to the robot.
-When gesture command will be in lower treshold of roll, value -0.5 (turn right) will be send to the robot.
+When gesture command will be in pitch threshold, value 0.5 (move forward) will be send to the robot.
+When gesture command will be in lower threshold of roll, value -0.5 (turn right) will be send to the robot.
 Value 0.5 (turn left) will be send when gesture command will be in higher tershold for roll.

 ## Implementation